Harnessing IoT for a more sustainable future

 Other digital technologies certainly play their part but the ability of IoT sensors and applications to collect, send and act on data received directly from the environment gives it a unique role because it enables a business to manage what they measure.
 Only by connecting devices with IoT can they be monitored, so that wasteful energy and resource consumption is identified and acted upon, leading to an increase in efficiency.

-A report from Transforma Insights found that IoT applications will have the greatest impact on sustainability of all digital technologies.
+found that IoT applications will have the greatest impact on sustainability of all digital technologies.
 According to the report, within IoT there are eleven key areas, ranging from smart buildings, fleet operations and smart grids to smart cities, healthcare and agriculture that will account for between 97.8% and 99.4% of the total savings of electricity, (hydrocarbon) fuel, water, and CO2 emissions.

 Sustainability for all